Ok, so you’re looking for a web design consultant. The question is, how do you find the right one?

 At the end of the day you want to hire someone who can understand your site objectives.

-Having a web consultant who understands marketing strategy is very important, so we recommend that you have an in-depth consultation with them before signing a contract.
+Having a web design consultant who understands marketing strategy is very important, so we recommend that you have an in-depth consultation with them before signing a contract.

 Questions to ask are: